53ningen/Monita/README.md

 Monita
 ======

-Serverless Tools for Monitoring Website Changes
+Serverless App for Monitoring Website Changes

 # What is Monita?
-## Detect website changes
+## Detect Website Changes

 When the content of webpage written in config file updated, this app send a message to the configured SNS topic.